fnordoglargh/fnordoglargh-s-music/README.md

     them ad the Kinks and the Beatles.
   * [The Beatles](https://en.wikipedia.org/wiki/The_Beatles) released the
     magnificent album _Sgt.
 Pepper's Lonely Hearts Club Band_ I mentioned in the dedication.
-It's impossible to be fair to a longliving masterpiece so I'll just pick my favorite song which is [A Day in the Life](https://youtu.be/usNsCeOV4GM).
+It's impossible to be fair to a long-living masterpiece so I'll just pick my favorite song which is [A Day in the Life](https://youtu.be/usNsCeOV4GM).
 If you never listened to the album, it's worth it.